edgeandnode/amp-demo/README.md

 Roadmap includes all major chains.

-## Onchain Development
+## Hosted Environment Development

-Redirect Amp from ingesting local data to onchain data by renaming `.env.example` to `.env` and uncommenting your target network + dataset.
-Amp will now consume published blockchain datasets maintained by Edge & Node.
+Amp easily transitions from local development to developing on datasets located in a hosted environment.

-Build with published datasets - **[Amp Dataset Registry](https://playground.amp.thegraph.com/)**
+Follow this **[guide](docs/hosted-env.md)** to transition Amp from Anvil datasets to published datasets hosted by Edge & Node.

 ## Interactive Development